-Secondary VLAN - On this switch, all secondary VLANs are community VLANs.
+- Secondary VLAN On this switch, all secondary VLANs are community VLANs.
 A community VLAN conveys traffic between community ports, and from community ports to their designated promiscuous ports.
-If PVLAN Port Type is "Host," then specify the associated secondary VLAN.
+If PVLAN Port Type is "Host," then specify the associated secondary VLAN. - Isolated VLAN Conveys traffic only between the VLAN's isolated ports and promiscuous ports.
+Traffic between isolated ports within the VLAN is blocked.

-Web - Click Private VLAN, Private VLAN Port Configuration or Private VLAN Trunk Configuration.
+Web - Click VLAN, Private VLAN, Port Configuration or Trunk Configuration.
 Set the PVLAN Port Type for each port that will join a private VLAN.
 For promiscuous ports, set the associated primary VLAN.
 For host ports, set the associated secondary VLAN.
+For isolated ports, set the associated isolated VLAN.
 After all the ports have been configured, click Apply.